morkune/yelp-camp/README.md

 Application use environment variables for Mongo DB connection string, Mailgun API key, domain and secret code needed to be able to register as an administrator user.

-Local environment variables should be listed in the .env file the same as shown in the .env-example file.
+A list of required environment variables can be found in the `.env-example` file.
+You can assign them through CLI or by creating `.env` file.

 Run application in development mode:
 ```sh